sveetch/djangotribune/README.rst

 Currently implemented actions
 -----------------------------

-Name
+name
     This allow anonymous users to display a custom name instead of their *User-Agent* in messages.

-    Name saving is made by a special cookie, so if the user lost or delete his cookie, he lost his custom name.
+    Name saving is made by a special cookie, so if the user lose or delete his cookie, he lose his custom name.

     Add new ua : ::